 This incremental option also requires that the source table have a reliable natural or surrogate key, but does not rely on an incremental field or fields.
 Instead, target based incremental load detects changes in one or more specified non-key fields and updates any existing records accordingly.

-While this method is slower than source-based incremental loading, it may give a performance boost over a full load.
+This method can be slow, but it may give a performance boost over a full load in certain circumstances.
 It also allows the user to choose whether the load inserts new records, updates existing records, deletes records no longer present in the source, or any combination of the three.
 In some cases, this flexibility can be extremely valuable.

 When you enable target based incremental loading, TX DWA will fully load the table and add two additional fields - a hash of the table's primary key called the Incremental Hash Key, and a hash of the fields you wish to detect changes in, called the Incremental Value Key.